 My name is Julio Martínez.
-I'm a designer, illustrator, and educator living in San Francisco, California.
+I'm a designer, illustrator,

 My name is Julio Martínez.
 I am a designer, illustrator, and teacher living in San Francisco, California.